ucla-data-science-center/intro-computational-thinking/episodes/computation_practice.md

 - Parents use it to juggle work, parenting, community responsibilities and housework.

-- Lost bushwalkers can use it to try to find their way out of the bush.
+- Lost hikers can use it to try to find their way out of the forest.

 #### Breaking problems down with structure diagrams